giturra/giturra.github.io/docs/index.md

 Hello!

-I am Gabriel, and I hold a Master's degree in Computer Science from the [Department of Computer Science](https://www.dcc.uchile.cl/) at the University of Chile.
-My thesis focused on the study and implementation of incremental text representations under the supervision of Professor [Felipe Bravo-Marquez](https://felipebravom.com).

-Currently, I am living in Santiago, Chile, but I will be moving to Norway to pursue a PhD in Information Retrieval and Large Language Models.
+I am Gabriel, and I am pursuing a PhD in Information Retrieval and Large Language Models at the [University of Stavanger](https://uis.no/), Norway.

 My research interests encompass Information Retrieval, Large Language Models and Natural Language Processing.
 In my leisure time, I engage in physical exercise, especially biking, and I satisfy my curiosity by exploring new subjects through books and videos